- Home

 Federal Work-Study (FWS)

 Federal Work-Study (FWS) is a campus-based program that provides eligible applicants with part-time employment to assist with educational cost.
 Students must be enrolled in an eligible technical certificate, diploma, or an associate degree program; and attending classes.
-Students must demonstrate financial need based on their official EFC and the cost of attendance.
+Students must demonstrate financial need based on their official SAI and the cost of attendance.
 Students normally work 19 hours per week and income from work study and all other aid cannot exceed their cost of attendance for any given semester.
 The rate of pay for the current aid year is $9 per hour.
 Students are employed on campus in jobs related to their area of study if possible.
 Off-campus jobs may be available to support federal community service requirements.
 Information on available jobs and how to apply is located on the Wiregrass Georgia Human Resources webpage.

 State Aid Programs